Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 baseStripTranslations {list of translations}

-Remove all translations, except for the ones given as the parameter.
+Removes all translations, except those given as the parameter.

 baseStripUnusedLibs

-Remove libraries which are not directly linked against applications in the bin directories.
+Removes libraries that are not directly linked against applications in the bin directories.

 baseUpdateSysConfig {filename} {variable} {value}